 Flight/fight tends to be initiated and a tendency to be immobilised by fear arises as our whole system becomes dysregulated.
-The Dorsal Vagus plays a large part in this process – driving us to flag and faint.
-In effect, it can help us die with grace.
+The Autonomic Nervous System (ANS) plays a large part in this process – and it can ‘hand over’ to the Dorsal Vagus when the going gets tough.
+This exchange can drive us to flag and faint; even help us die with grace.

 In my YouTube reference you can see how the impala allows its Dorsal Vagus to help it immobilise and then, as his fortunes improve, to return him to Ventral Vagal recovery.

 So what are the implications for the design of small safe experiments?

 The aims of such small safe experiments are:

 - register our bodily responses, and

 - to re-establish mobilisation or immobilisation WITHOUT fear.